Endpoint Vulnerability

 - Management: Shows the source of the device data and indicates how the device is being managed.
 This can be from a connector to an on-premise product, it can be natively from the Cloud, or both.

-- Ivanti Patch for Microsoft Endpoint Manager: The device is being managed by Ivanti Patch for Microsoft Endpoint Manager (MEM) and the data is being pulled in via a connector.
+- Endpoint Security: The device is being managed by Ivanti Endpoint Security and the data is being pulled in via a connector.

-- Ivanti Security Controls: The device is being managed by Ivanti Security Controls and the data is being pulled in via a connector.
+- Patch for Config Manager: The device is being managed by Ivanti Patch for Configuration Manager and the data is being pulled in via a connector.

-- Ivanti Endpoint Security: The device is being managed by Ivanti Endpoint Security and the data is being pulled in via a connector.
+- Patch for Intune: The device is being managed by Ivanti Patch for Intune and the data is being pulled in via a connector.

 - Last patch scan: The date the device was last scanned for missing patches.

-- Policy group: The agent policy group to which the device is currently assigned.
+- Policy: The agent policy to which the device is currently assigned.
 You can click the name to view the policy configuration.

 Use the dashboard charts and the table to quickly determine which devices you need to focus on and investigate.